Continue to Question Six

-> Congratulations!
+Congratulations!
 You are halfway done.
-Remember to take your time and read as much of the hint and Reading/References material as possible.
+Remember to take your time and read as much of the Reading/References material as possible.
 If you cannot read them in one sitting, bookmark the pages to revisit easily later.

-> Our next Bible is very interesting.
+Our next Bible is very interesting.
 It came about due to the English people fleeing from Queen Bloody Mary and settling in the safe haven of Geneva, Switzerland.
 While there, a group of learned men including William Whittingham, Anthony Gilby, and Thomas Sampson produced a Bible that would later be carried by many Puritans and pilgrims to the New World.
 The name of this Bible is the Geneva Bible.
 The Geneva Bible was the first English Bible to use numbered verse divisions.
 It had marginal notes and commentary that supported the Protestant and Reformation views of the translators and contributors.
 The Geneva Bible became popular with the people and was a common version found in many Christian homes for decades.
 It is also said to have been used by people of note including William Shakespeare and John Bunyan.

 The Geneva Bible is sometimes referred to by a different name.
 What is that name?

 Find Out! (then hit your back button to return)

 - Christian Wives and Submission: Why?
 When?
 Where?
 How? - November 10, 2023